 The first countries in the United States to authorize legalization in 2012 were Washington and Colorado, which opened their first cannabis stores on 2014.
 Since 8, other US states have authorized legalization, and all have done so according to the open-market model in which the government issues licenses to sell cannabis, similar to what is done with alcohol.

 The law varies from country to country, but generally states that have permitted legalization are allowed to own 30-60 grams for their own use, and grow as 5 plants.
 The price for cannabis also varies from country to country, but stands at an average of About 50 NIS Per gram.
 About 16.2% Of the adult population in the US consumes cannabis.

-קנדה Approved for legalization In 2018, and also chose the free market model.
-In Canada it is permitted to hold the public until 30 grows and grows up to 4 plants.
+Canada Approved for legalization In 2018, and also chose the free market model.
+In Canada it is permitted to hold the public until 30 has grown and grown up to 4 plants.
 Anyone who gets a license can open a store, and the government charges one Canadian dollar per gram.

 Holland - You turned a blind eye

 In contrast to its image as the capital of European cannabis, in the Netherlands there is no official legalization but more 'blind eye' by the authorities.
 The Coffee Shop The famous have always had to rely on the supply of cannabis illegal from the black market, since the increase of more than 5 plants per person is still not allowed.